Autumn leaves 紅葉, Ranzan valley / Gorge. New information added on November 11th 2022.

 Ranzan Valley in Autumn

 Ranzan Valley is definitely worth checking out in Autumn.
 Especially if you enjoy hiking.
 The main paths are suitable for kids that are old enough to walk.
 And you can make a hike as short as twenty minutes one way or explore all the different routes and the valley to make it a half day (or more!).
-Unfortunately, even though I live relatively close, I have yet to see it at its best.
+Unfortunately, even though I live relatively close, I have yet to see it at its absolute best (have been so close, so often!).
 For one reason or another I haven’t been able to get there at the perfect time, yet.
 Just another reason to go back, again!

 Season: generally mid November to the first week in December.
-In 2021, the various weather and tourism websites give varying dates of when will be prime viewing.
-But taking the average from those sites, the expected peak viewing period in 2021 will be from around November 13th to December 5th.
+In 2022, the various weather and tourism websites give varying dates of when will be prime viewing.
+But taking the average from those sites, the expected peak viewing period in 2022 will be from around November 10th to December 2nd – very much subject to change!

 Hours of the main car park: open Saturday to Thursday (closed Fridays) from 9 am to 4.30 pm during the barbecue season.
 The car park closes at 4 pm from November 1st to December 5th.
 (The car park is closed on Fridays except for during the summer holiday, Golden Week and Autumn leaf periods.)
-This year only, the barbecue area will also be available to rent two additional weekends in December – the 11th and 12th and the 18th and 19th.
+The barbecue period maybe extended in to December as it was in 2021.

 Other car parks in the area are free.
 They are quite small so can often be very congested.

 Cost of the main car park: During barbecue season the car park costs 1000 yen.
-However, for autumn leaf viewing, that is during November and early December it costs 500 yen.
+However, for autumn leaf viewing, that is during November and early December it normally costs 500 yen.
+However, in 2021 it cost 1000 yen.
+They haven’t confirmed which price it will be in 2022 yet.
 Please note that you can’t go out and come back on the same ticket.
 If you leave the car park once, you have to pay again to get back in.

 Address: 2857 Kamagata, Ranzan, Hiki-gun, Saitama 355-0225